agent-ai-consulting/redis-doc/docs/manual/patterns/twitter-clone.md

     SET foo bar

-Redis stores data permanently, so if I later ask "_What is the value stored in key foo?_" Redis will reply with *bar*:
+Redis stores data persistently, so if I later ask "_What is the value stored in key foo?_" Redis will reply with *bar*:

     GET foo => bar